 The use of formaldehyde based initial embalming solutions provides for a complete preservation.
 When gluteraldehyde based products are used we have a difficult time getting the secondary preservation fluids into the body.
 We have noticed that the gluteraldehyde based solutions clots the blood in the vessels.
 As a result, we cannot get a uniform preservation to all parts of the body.

 What is the current rate of imbursement to funeral homes?

 Currently we are paying $750 to funeral homes for initial embalming and transportation of the deceased to the funeral home.

 When should a Next of Kin form be used?

 The Next of Kin form should be used if the family wishes to donate the remains of the deceased or if the deceased had expressed a clear desire to donate his or her body to science but never actually filled out the paperwork.
 In addition the NOK form can be used if the donor is no longer able to sign the forms.

 What choices do the family have in regard to final disposition of the donor after the anatomical study is complete?

 Donors and families have 3 choices for final disposition of the donor after the anatomical studies are complete:

-- Remains will be buried in a shared plot and coffin, without a named stone, in the Bozeman City Cemetery, at no expense to the donor's estate or next of kin.
-Names are not included on the gravestone to protect the privacy of the individual donors.
-The simple gravestone acknowledges the donors' gifts to medical education.
+- The remains will be buried in a shared plot and coffin, without a named stone, in the Bozeman City Cemetery, at no expense to the donor's estate or next of kin.